enzanki-ars/enzanki-ars.github.io/_posts/2015-12-04-open-letter.md

 ---
 layout: post
-title: An Open Letter
+title: An Open Letter to the Hilliard City School District
 ---

-An open letter to the Hilliard City School District

 In response to the [December 4th blog post by the Hilliard City School District](http://www.hilliardschools.org/teens-and-the-internet-the-power-and-pitfalls-of-a-digital-life/)

-Dear Hilliard City School District,
+Dear Hilliard City School District Administrators,

 Until yesterday, all student iPads had the capacity to send and receive iMessages, an easy to use platform for students to ask questions and receive help from their fellow classmates.
 Today, we received confirmation that the Messages app was removed from all grade 6-8 iPads due to the abuse by a small group of students.